If you are planning a visit to the Bernese Alps and only have the time, or the money, for Jungfraujoch or Schilthorn, which one should you visit?

 A trip up to Jungfraujoch is one of the most popular things to do in the Bernese Oberland.
 Stand on one of the highest points in the Swiss Alps, walk through an ice cave, play in the snow, get panoramic views over the Alps, and hike out to Mönchsjochhütte.

-Also called the Top of Europe, there is a lot of marketing and advertising to make you, as a tourist, feel like this something you must do.
+Also called the Top of Europe, there is a lot of marketing and advertising to make you, as a tourist, feel like this is something you must do.
 And it’s working.
-Jungfraujoch is getting to be a very crowded experience, especially in the summer months.
+Jungfraujoch is a very crowded experience, especially in the summer months.